Split-Community/Split-SDKs-Examples/Redux-Client-side-SDK/README.md

 ## Getting started

-- Download the attached zip file and unzip it, cd to the root folder and run the npm command below to download the dependencies:
+- Clone this directory to your local environment and cd to the root folder and then run the following command to install all the dependencies:

 ``` nodejs
 npm install